tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 Either way, because the standard error is inversely proportional to the sample size $n$, the larger the sample size, the smaller the standard error.
 This is why the sampling distributions above narrow as $n$ gets larger.

 The central limit theorem says that the sampling distribution will be normally distributed with a mean equal to the population mean; which this small simulation supports.
-It should be noted that there are population distributions in which this theorem will not work (see Cauchy amongst others).
+It should be noted that there are population distributions in which this theorem will not work (see Cauchy amongst others) but it does work for many.
 Also, if you know your population is normally distributed, then you can be sure that the sampling distribution will also be normally distributed.

-It is also worth reiterating that the distribution of sample means is the distribution of every possible sample mean, which we did not simulate.
-We simulated 10,000 points per distribution, which is just an approximation to the sampling distribution of sample means.
-That is why the means were not equal.
-Despite not being exact, they did come close and improved with increasing values of n, the sample size.
+It is worth reiterating that the distribution of sample means is the distribution of every possible sample mean, which we did not simulate.
+We simulated 10,000 points per distribution, which is an approximation to the sampling distribution of sample means, but it was still pretty good.
+The means from all simulated sampling distributions were equal to the population mean to one decimal place.

 This whole process works for other parameters too, not just the mean (like proportion or standard deviation).